brofu/notes/sd/af.md

 ### Code Organization
-  1. General code quickly with some cmds.
+  1. General code quickly with some CMDs.

 ### CI